bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 71°
-- overcast clouds
+- clear sky
-- 49% humidity
+- 47% humidity
-- 17 mph wind
+- 23 mph wind

 No precipitation in the past 24 hours